mauzey1/cmor3_documentation/mydoc/mydoc_cmor3_conda.md

 ### All Platforms System Requirements

+  * **CMOR 3.4.0 on conda-forge is only supported for Python 2.7.
+For Python 3.6 and 3.7 support, use the latest [nightly build](#obtaining-nighlty-builds).
+Future releases on conda-forge will support Python 3.**

   * [Anaconda](https://www.continuum.io/)
-    * Note: CMOR3 currently only has support for Python 2.7.
-Future versions will support Python 3.

   * Make sure anaconda is in your PATH (assuming ananconda is installed in ${HOME}/anaconda)

     ```sh